Request a Consultation

 4. Manual v/s Automatic

-Data mining depends on human intervention and the process is carried out for the use of people.
-On the other hand, machine learning exists to teach itself and not rely on human actions or influence.
-Data mining cannot work unless a human being interacts with it.
-Human contact in machine learning is simply limited to setting up initial algorithms and is a ‘set it and forget it’ process.
+Data mining requires human intervention to interpret the discovered patterns and make decisions based on the findings.
+Contrarily, machine learning algorithms learn from new data and improve their performance without much human oversight.
+The results of data mining are useless until a human being interacts with them.
+Whereas human contact in machine learning is simply limited to setting up initial algorithms and is a “set it and forget it” process.

 5. Learning Ability

-Data mining cannot adapt or learn, something that is the chief model of machine learning.
-Data mining is static and follows pre-set rules, while machine learning adjusts its algorithms as the desired circumstances manifest themselves.
+Data mining cannot adapt or learn—something, that is the chief model of machine learning.
+Data mining is static and follows pre-set rules, while machine learning adjusts its algorithms according to the desired circumstances.
 The outputs of data mining rely on the intelligence of the users who enter the parameters; machine learning implies that the computers become smarter with every set of data entered.

 6. Accuracy

-Data mining and machine learning, both are used for improving the accuracy of collected data.
-However, the evaluation of data mining is primarily limited to the way data is arranged and accumulated.
+Data mining and machine learning are both used for improving the accuracy of collected data.
+However, the evaluation of data mining is primarily limited to the way data is collected and processed.
 Data mining is a way to extract important insights from complex datasets and boost the predictive abilities of machine learning models and algorithms.
+In short, the accuracy of the outcomes is determined by the quality of the data and the algorithms used, but the results do not inherently improve without human intervention.

-While data mining can miss out on multiple relationships and connections between the data at hand, machine learning does not.
-It can recognize the connections between important data points and deliver highly accurate conclusions, thereby shaping the behavior of the model.
+While data mining may miss out on multiple relationships and connections between the data at hand, machine learning does not.
+It recognizes the connections between important data points and delivers highly accurate conclusions, thereby shaping the behavior of the model.

 7. Ways of Use

 The specialties of both processes are distinctly defined.
-Data mining is extensively used in the retail industry for understanding the buying habits of customers and helping businesses devise better sales strategies.
-Social media plays a vital role in data mining by helping collect information from the profiles, keywords, shares, and queries of users.
-This assists advertisers in putting together appropriate promotions.
-The financial sector uses data mining for researching opportunities for investment and determining the likelihood of a startup’s success.
-Collecting such information assists investors in deciding if they want to invest money in new projects.
+Data mining services are extensively used in the retail and ecommerce industry for understanding the buying habits of customers to develop better sales strategies accordingly.
+Social media plays a vital role in data mining by helping businesses collect information from customer profiles, keywords, shares, and queries of users.
+This assists marketers to offer appropriate promotions.
+The financial sector uses data mining to find opportunities for investment and determine the likelihood of a startup’s success.
+Collecting such information assists investors in deciding if they want to invest money in new projects or not.

 Machine learning is used by companies for purposes like online customer service, self-driving cars, email spam interception, credit card fraud detection, personalized marketing, and business intelligence.
-Big companies like Google, Twitter, Facebook, Salesforce, Pinterest, and Yelp, all depend on machine learning.
+MNCs like Google, Twitter, Facebook, Salesforce, Pinterest, and Yelp, all leverage a perfect blend of data mining and machine learning for multiple purposes.

 Conclusion